clojang/jiface/docs/source/10-low-level-api.md

 true
 ```

-Registered names are usually necessary in order to start communication, since it is impossible to know in advance the pid of a remote process.
-If a well-known name for one of the processes is chosen in advance and known by all communicating parties within an application, each mailbox can send an initial message to the named mailbox, which then can identify the sender pid.
+Registered names are usually necessary in order to start communication, since
+it is impossible to know in advance the pid of a remote process.
+If a well-
+known name for one of the processes is chosen in advance and known by all
+communicating parties within an application, each mailbox can send an initial
+message to the named mailbox, which then can identify the sender pid.

 ##  Connections

 It is not necessary to explicitly set up communication with a remote node.
-Simply sending a message to a mailbox on that node will cause the OtpNode to create a connection if one does not already exist.
-Once the connection is established, subsequent messages to the same node will reuse the same connection.
+Simply sending a message to a mailbox on that node will cause the OtpNode to
+create a connection if one does not already exist.
+Once the connection is
+established, subsequent messages to the same node will reuse the same
+connection.

-It is possible to check for the existence of a remote node before attempting to communicate with it.
-Here we send a ping message to the remote node to see if it is alive and accepting connections.
-Paste the following function in your REPL:
+It is possible to check for the existence of a remote node before attempting
+to communicate with it.
+Here we send a ping message to the remote node to see
+if it is alive and accepting connections.
+Paste the following function in your
+REPL:

 ```clojure
 (defn print-liveliness [node other]